nileio/docker-crm-erp/README.md

 docker run --name vtigercrm -d -p 80:80 vtigercrm
 ```

-the above runs the continaer on port 80
+the above runs the container on port 80

-Note: only port 80 is exposed, so it is purely for demo.
+Note: only port 80 is exposed, so this is insecure and purely for demo. will possibly add support for let's encrypt ssl.

 All passwords are listed at the top of each Dockerfile.
-The variables are mostly are :
+The variables mostly are :

 ```
 MYSQLROOT_PASSWORD